Annulment Of Marriage In Singapore: 5 Must-Read Facts

 What Happens During An Uncontested Annulment

-Further steps are involved in an uncontested annulment:
+Here are the steps involved in an uncontested annulment:

-• One party will submit a Memorandum of Appearance stating they will not contest the annulment.
+1. Memorandum of Appearance: One party submits a Memorandum of Appearance to the court, confirming they do not intend to contest the annulment.

-• The party who filed for annulment must sign the Affidavit of Evidence in Chief.
-This indicates that the documents they’ve submitted are truthful and accurate.
+2. Affidavit of Evidence in Chief: The party filing for annulment signs the Affidavit of Evidence in Chief, confirming that the information they’ve provided is truthful and accurate.

-• The party who filed for annulment must attend an Open Court hearing where they’ll be granted annulment and the Draft Consent Order’s order-in-terms.
+4. Open Court Hearing: The party who filed for annulment must attend an open court hearing, where the annulment is granted, and the Draft Consent Order is approved.

 Conclusion About Marriage Annulment In Singapore